Matthews Pacific Tiger Fund

 Raymond Z. Deng

-Raymond Deng is a Portfolio Manager at Matthews Asia, and co-manages the firm's Pacific Tiger Strategy.
-Prior to joining the firm in 2014, Raymond earned an MBA from The University of Chicago Booth School of Business.
+Raymond Deng is a Portfolio Manager at Matthews Asia, and co-manages the firm's Pacific Tiger and Asia Innovators Strategies.
+Prior to joining the firm in 2014, Raymond earned an M.B.A from The University of Chicago Booth School of Business.
 From 2008 to 2012, he worked at Booz & Company, most recently as a Senior Consultant responsible for developing corporate growth strategies, financial analysis and modeling and client management.
 Raymond received a B.S. in Industrial Engineering from Tsinghua University in Beijing.
 He is fluent in Mandarin.